Safety measures have impacted the use of spaces at the library. Please see room details below for more information.

-Group Study Rooms: Group study rooms on the 4th floor may be reserved up to a week in advance.
-Each seats 4 to 10 people and is equipped with a computer and whiteboard.
+Individual Study Rooms: NOTE At this time, all study rooms are for individual use only.
+Group study rooms on the 4th floor may be reserved up to a week in advance.
+Each is equipped with a computer and whiteboard.
 Additional study rooms on the 2nd and 3rd floors are available on a first come, first served basis.
 Group Study Rooms are checked out at the Service Desk.
 Usage policy.

-Graduate Student Study Rooms: There are five group study rooms for graduate students only located in the Curriculum Collection area on the 3rd floor of the library (just off the stairs), which can seat from 4-8 people.
-Graduate Study Rooms are checked out at the Service Desk.
+Graduate Student Study Rooms: NOTE At this time, all graduate student study rooms are for individual use only.
+There are five study rooms for graduate students only located in the Curriculum Collection area on the 3rd floor of the library (just off the stairs).
+Graduate Study Rooms are checked out at the Curriculum Desk.
 Usage policy.

-Meeting Place 2: Meeting Place 2 is a semi-enclosed space in room 248 on the 2nd floor.
+Meeting Place 2: NOTE At this time, Meeting Place 2 is not available for booking.
+Meeting Place 2 is a semi-enclosed space in room 248 on the 2nd floor.
 It is large enough to accommodate 16 people and features flexible furniture and movable whiteboard partitions.
 A laptop may be checked out from Technology Services and hooked up to a large screen ceiling-mounted monitor.
-Meeting Place 2 is checked out at the Makerspace desk.
+Meeting Place 2 is checked out at the Technology Services desk on the 1st floor.
 Usage policy.

-Presentation Practice Rooms: Practice and record your presentation.
-Three large group study rooms on the 2nd floor (248B, 262B, and 201D) are equipped with large wall-mounted monitors and recording devices to allow students to practice and record presentations.
+Presentation Practice Rooms: NOTE At this time, only Presentation Practice Room 262B is available for booking.
+Occupancy is one (1) person at a time.
+Practice and record your presentation.
+Two large group study rooms on the 2nd floor (248B and 262B) are equipped with large wall-mounted monitors and recording devices to allow students to practice and record presentations.
 Presentation Practice Rooms are checked out at the Makerspace desk.
 Usage policy.

 Graduate students working on long-term research projects may apply for a study carrel along the back of the 2nd, 3rd, and 4th floors.
 Graduate Research Carrels are individual units with a work surface and a small lockable storage area for books and papers.
 Complete the linked form and return it to the Service Desk on the 1st floor.
 More info: 615-904-8533.